What is your current skin care routine order?

 → LESS WASTE - less products means less packaging gets thrown in the trash or recycling bin.

-In conclusion: Simple is good for the mind!
+Simple is good for the mind!
 Less to remember, less to worry about.
 There are benefits to a minimalist skin care routine - for your skin, the planet, and your wallet.
 Using multiuse skincare is one of many habits to pick up along your Zero Waste Voyage.

 More actionable steps for a minimalist lifestyle: